RWTH-EBC/ADDMo/README.md

 Feature naming convention: Temperature__lag3, Power__diff

-ℹ️ Detailed configuration guide available directly in the GUI tab.
+Detailed configuration guide available directly in the GUI tab.

 ## Model tuning
 Importing the previously tuned data, training the model with optimizing the hyperparameters and evaluate the model via out-of-sample predictions.
 Mention the tuned data path (default or custom) in the config to train model on tuned data.